Franconeri et al. 2021

 • Plots can also mislead

-(Figure 7 from Franconeri et al. 2021).
+Franconeri et al. (2021).
 Fig. 7.
 Visual comparison as a serial process.
 In the bar graph on the left, which student has a second bar that is lower than the first?
 To find the answer, the viewer needs to process each set of bars individually, rather than all at once.
 On the right, viewers tasked with processing the blue set of marks failed to notice the dinosaur shape created by the green set of marks.
 The image on the right is reprinted from Boger et al. (2021).

-(Figure 7 from Franconeri et al. 2021).
+Franconeri et al. (2021).
 Fig. 7.
 Visual comparison as a serial process.
 In the bar graph on the left, which student has a second bar that is lower than the first?
 To find the answer, the viewer needs to process each set of bars individually, rather than all at once.
 On the right, viewers tasked with processing the blue set of marks failed to notice the dinosaur shape created by the green set of marks.
 The image on the right is reprinted from Boger et al. (2021).

 Resources